gorums/music-mcp-rules/docs/USAGE_EXAMPLES.md

-# Music Collection MCP Server - Usage Examples
+# Music Collection MCP Server - Usage Examples with Album Type Classification

 ## Overview

-This guide provides comprehensive examples of using all MCP tools, resources, and prompts with real-world scenarios and album data.
+This guide provides comprehensive examples of using all MCP tools, resources, and prompts with real-world scenarios, focusing on the new album type classification and folder structure analysis features.

 ## Getting Started

-### Initial Setup and Collection Scan
+### Initial Setup and Collection Scan with Type Detection

-Start by scanning your music collection to discover all bands and albums:
+Start by scanning your music collection to discover all bands, albums, and automatically detect album types:

 ```json
 {